yuvalmGS/gigaspaces-wiki-jekyll/xap97net/modeling-your-data.markdown

 {% tip %}
-See the [Parent Child Relationship] for an example for non-embedded relationships.
+See the depanlinkParent Child Relationshiptengahlink/xap97/parent-child-relationship.htmlbelakanglink for an example for non-embedded relationships.
 {% endtip %}